dragonfly-xyz/useful-solidity-patterns/patterns/bitmap-nonces/README.md

 }
 ```

 We expect the signer to choose a `nonce` value that is unique across all their messages.
 Our contract uses this `nonce` value to uniquely identify the message and record its status in the `isSignerNonceConsumed` mapping.
-Pretty straight-forward and intuitive... but we can do better!
+Pretty straightforward and intuitive... but we can do better!

 ## Examining Gas costs